facn2/vidNotes/README.md

 ## Goals
 - Allow users to import videos from YouTube to leave timestamped notes for study and reference purposes
-- Allow users to search, share and study their notes

 ## User Journey